New Testing Finds High Levels of Arsenic in Bottled Water Owned by Whole Foods, Dr Pepper

 For Immediate Release: June 18, 2019

-Oakland, CA – New independent testing commissioned by the Center for Environmental Health (CEH) has found high levels of the toxic metal arsenic in popular water bottled water brands Starkey, owned by Whole Foods, and Penafiel, owned by Keurig Dr Pepper and imported from Mexico.
-CEH has sent legal notices to these bottled water manufacturers and retailers because these products contain amounts of arsenic above the level requiring a health warning under California’s consumer protection law Proposition 65.
+Oakland, CA – Independent testing commissioned by the Center for Environmental Health (CEH), and conducted by Brooks Applied, has found high levels of the toxic metal arsenic in Starkey Water, owned by Whole Foods, and Penafiel, owned by Keurig Dr Pepper, bottled in Mexico and sold at Target.
+CEH has sent legal notices to these bottled water manufacturers and retailers because the amount of arsenic in the water is above the level requiring a health warning under California’s consumer protection law Proposition 65.
 Prop 65 identifies arsenic as a metal that causes reproductive harm and cancer.

 “Consumers are being needlessly exposed to arsenic without their knowledge or consent,” said Michael Green, Chief Executive Officer of CEH.
 “Customers typically purchase bottled water at exorbitantly high costs with the assumption that it is safer and healthier to drink than tap water, unaware that they are ingesting an extremely toxic metal linked to birth defects and cancer.”

-Exposure to arsenic, a contaminant found naturally in the earth’s crust, has been linked to brain-development issues in children and can lead to an increased risk of cancer, heart disease, and diabetes.
 Children are particularly at risk from arsenic exposure because their bodies are still developing, and direct exposure can affect mental and physical development, including lower IQ test scores and school achievement.
 Arsenic can even harm an unborn child as a result of exposure to pregnant women or women likely to become pregnant.
-The metal is also what is known as an “endocrine disrupting chemical”, which means even small doses can wreak havoc on a human’s hormone system.
+Arsenic in drinking water can cause an increased risk of heart disease, including high blood pressure and diabetes.
+The metal is also what is known as an “endocrine-disrupting chemical”, which means even small doses can wreak havoc on a human’s hormone system.